 Kate from Kate Saves

 Putting my “debt number” on paper and staring it in the face was the first step to tackling my debt and getting me on track financially.
-Next, tracking my spending and setting up a stripped down budget were the two biggest things that helped me pay off my debt.
-Tracking my spending showed me how much money I was wasting on things that I didn’t truly need, when I could have been buying my own peace of mind by paying down the debt.
+Next, tracking my spending and setting up a stripped-down budget were the two biggest things that helped me pay off my debt.
+Tracking my spending showed me how much money I was wasting on things that I didn’t truly need when I could have been buying my own peace of mind by paying down the debt.
 Setting up a budget that included only the essentials with very little additional spending was the thing that kept me on track and allowed me to make bigger payments.
-Now that my debt is (mostly) gone, I still track my spending and will continue to do this until I die, because it is basically my financial life saver.
+Now that my debt is (mostly) gone, I still track my spending and will continue to do this until I die, because it is basically my financial lifesaver.

 Bob from Tawcan

 For each paycheck, allocate a certain percentage for debt repayment.
-This way, a specific amount of money goes paying off your credit card debt, student loan, or mortgage each month.
+This way, a specific amount of money goes into paying off your credit card debt, student loan, or mortgage each month.
 Understanding your money inflow and outflow is extremely important, hence having a budget.
 This will allow you to stay financially sound.
 Best ways to stay ahead financially?
 Learn to pay yourself first and treat your credit card like a debit card.

 Ty from Get Rich Quickish

 There are two popular strategies for paying off debt.
 The first is to focus on your loan with the highest interest rate, since eliminating that will you’ll save you the most money.
-The second is to pay off your debt with the smallest balance, because that allows you to have a quick win.
+The second is to pay off your debt with the smallest balance because that allows you to have a quick win.
 I recommend making it personal: attack whatever debt you hate the most, regardless of the loan balance or interest rate.
 It feels so good to know you’re eliminating something from your life which you despise so much, and that keeps you motivated to improve your financial situation!